The breakdown of weak null singularities inside black holes

 where the gauge derivative is defined by $D_{\mu}:= \partial_\mu+iq_0 A_{\mu}$, and the electromagnetic potential $A_{\mu}=A_u du + A_v dv$ satisfies \begin{rmk} \eqref{Rayching} and \eqref{RaychV} are the Raychaudhuri equations, and we shall use this terminology in the paper. \end{rmk} \begin{rmk} The double null coordinates $(u,v)$ are not unique and can be re-parametrized as $du'=f_1(u) du$, $dv'=f_2(v) dv$ for functions $f_1>0$, $f_2>0$.
 This procedure takes $\mathcal{Q}$ to a different domain $\mathcal{Q}'$ but does not change the system of equations. \end{rmk}

-Subsequently, we define the Lorentzian gradient of $r$, and introduce the mass ratio $\mu$ by the formula where we recall that $g_{\mathcal{Q}}$ was the spherically symmetric part of $g$ defined in \eqref{gdef}.
+Subsequently, we define the Lorentzian gradient of $r$, and introduce the mass ratio $\mu$ by the formula where we recall that $g_{\mathcal{Q}}$ is the radial part of $g$ defined in \eqref{gdef}.
 We can also define the Hawking mass:

 Notice that the $(u,v)$ coordinate system, we have $g_{\mathcal{Q}} (\nabla r, \nabla r )= \frac{-4 \partial_u r \cdot \partial_v r}{\Omega^2}$.
 We can then define $\kappa$: